 Castro may miss All-Star Game because of hamstring strain

 Castro went on the disabled list June 27, and New York manager Joe Girardi said Castro won't start running hard until Thursday.
-"I don't know if we'll have him back before the break," Girardi said before Tuesday's game against Toronto.
+"I don't know if we'll have him back before the break," Girardi said before Tuesday's 4-1 loss to Toronto.

 Add your comments below